Code-Institute-Submissions/Code-Institute-Project-One/readme.md

 # Features

 * Sign up button - allows users to register for the business' service by having them fill out a sign up form.
-* Exapdning product information - allows users to view both a simple product overview and more detailed product information by clicking on the product.
+* Expanding product information - allows users to view both a simple product overview and more detailed product information by clicking on the product.
 * Contact form - allows users to contact the business by having them fill out a contact form.
+* Different navigation for mobile and desktop to allow easier use depending on the platform.

 # Technologies Used